Varanus macraei

 Varanus macraei, also known commonly as the blue-spotted tree monitor and the blue tree monitor, is a species of monitor lizard endemic to the island of Batanta in Indonesia.
-V. macreai is named after herpetologist Duncan R. MacRae, founder of the reptile park Rimba on Bali.
+The species is named after herpetologist Duncan Malcolm MacRae.

 Geographic range

 The distribution of Varanus macraei is restricted to the island of Batanta, on the northwestern tip of the Vogelkop peninsula of Irian Jaya of Indonesia.
 Like the other members of the prasinus-group, it is a tree climber, with a prehensile tail.
 This may be the smallest distribution of any tree monitor, as this island has a size of only 450 km^{2}, comparable with Lake Constance of Central Europe.

 Habitat

 The blue-spotted tree monitor inhabits tropical forests that average 83–100 F. In the dry season the humidity is around 65%, but it spikes to 100% in the wet season.